khaleeda-zoher/uitm-devops-challenge_tryple/README.md

 ## 🔑 Core Modules Implemented

-🔗 ###Secure Authentication###: MFA logins were implemented with role-based access control.
+### 🔗 Secure Authentication: MFA logins were implemented with role-based access control.

-🔗 ###Secure API Gateway###: Communication was secured using HTTPS and JWT tokens.
+### 🔗 Secure API Gateway: Communication was secured using HTTPS and JWT tokens.

-🔗 ###Digital Agreement###: A mobile module for digital signatures was created with workflow validation.
+### 🔗 Digital Agreement: A mobile module for digital signatures was created with workflow validation.

-🔗 ###DevSecOps Monitoring###: Real-time logging of user activities and failed login attempts was established for threat visualization.
+### 🔗 DevSecOps Monitoring: Real-time logging of user activities and failed login attempts was established for threat visualization.

 ## 🛠️ Security Feature